PX4/PX4-user_guide/en/flight_controller/cuav_v5_nano.md

 Specifically this will stop the GPS's compass due to contention, and may also damage the FMU (longer term).

 Similarly, a digital PM plugged into a analog connector will not work, and may also damage/destroy the power module (longer term).

 - *Found:* Batch 01
 - *Fixed:* -

+#### Note to developers

+DSU7 FMU Debug Pin 1 is 5 volts and not the 3.3 volts of the CPU.

+Some JTAG use this voltage to set the IO levels when communicating to the target.

+For direct connection to *Segger Jlink* we recommended you use the 3.3 Volts of DSM/SBUS/RSSI pin 4 as Pin 1 on the debug connector (Vtref).

+- *Found:* Batch 01
+- *Fixed:* -